Cruhrup/ACG-Terraform/README.txt

 #Outputs.tf

-Outputs the public IP addresses of jenkins master and worker EC2 instances once deployed
+Outputs the public IP addresses of jenkins master and worker EC2 instances once deployed, as well as the DNS name of the ALB to test apache webserver

+#Alb.tf
+Application load balancer over http deployed in us-east-1 running to jenkins-master EC2 instance, health checks every 10 seconds on root directory looking for http status code 200-299

 #Ansible.cfg